italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - Monitored attributes: The Coherent Pluggable attributes which can be measured, monitored, estimated, or otherwise observed.
 The monitored attributes are the inputs to performance monitors which in turn provide real time samples, threshold crossing supervision, and sometimes sample statistics.

+- Optical modules: short term for optical transceiver modules.
+Such module can be of fixed or pluggable nature and provides the optical interface for communication.

+- Pluggable modules: short term for pluggable optical transceiver module.
+Pluggable modules are a specific form of optical modules that are field replaceable.
+They pro

+- Coherent module: short term for optical transceiver module providing coherent optical modulation capabilities.

+- DWDM module: short term for coherent module supporting the use of a DWDM line system.

 # Introduction